Asabeneh/30-Days-Of-Python/07_Day_Sets/07_set.md

 age = [22, 19, 24, 25, 26, 24, 25, 24]
 ```

-1. Find the length of the set, it_companies
+1. Find the length of the set it_companies
-2. Add 'Twitter' to it companies
+2. Add 'Twitter' to it_companies
-3. Insert multiple it companies at once to the set, it_companies
+3. Insert multiple IT companies at once to the set it_companies
-4. Remove one of the companies from the set, it_companies
+4. Remove one of the companies from the set it_companies
 5. What is the difference between remove and discard
 6. Join A and B
 7. Find A intersection B